Income tax returns for foreign corporations

 The entire tax return, together with all the necessary attachments, must be submitted electronically.
 Submit all accompanying forms (such as Form 62) and additional attachment files (such as your profit and loss account and balance sheet) with your tax return online.
 If you wish to add an attachment to your tax return after filing it, but there is no need to make changes to the tax return itself, only submit the new attachment.

-You need a Katso ID and password for e-filing
+You need a UID and a Suomi.fi authorisation for e-filing

 When must a tax return be filed?

 The filing deadline for a tax return is four months after the end of the calendar month in which your accounting period ends.
 The accounting period of the permanent establishment of a foreign corporation is determined by the accounting period of the parent company.